ascv/HyperLogLog/README.md

     set_registers(registers)

-Sets the registers to *new_registers*.
-If *new_registers* is too long then the extra new registers are ignored.
-If *new_registers* is too short then the extra registers are not modified.
+Sets the registers to *registers*.
+Extra or missing registers in *registers* are ignored.
+This method can be used to restore a HyperLogLog from a bytearray.

     size()